HCIILAB/DeRPN/README.md

 ```

 ## Copyright
 This code is free to the academic community for research purpose only.
+For commercial purpose usage, please contact Dr. Lianwen Jin: lianwen.jin@gmail.com.